Japanese knotweed – or Fallopia japonica to give it its proper name – is a real pest of a plant that’s taken root on properties all across the UK.

 Some mortgage providers will decline an application if there’s Japanese knotweed in a neighbouring garden – or even several gardens away.

-Other mortgage lenders will hold back part of the money until you’ve signed a legally binding undertaking to eradicate the problem.
+Other mortgage lenders will hold back part of the money until you’ve signed a legally binding contract to eradicate the problem.

-“When selling a property, you will be faced with a question in the Law Society’s TA6 Property Information Form ‘Is the property affected by Japanese knotweed?’
-The answers are Yes, No or Not Known.
+“When selling a property, you'll be faced with a question in the Law Society’s TA6 Property Information Form ‘Is the property affected by Japanese knotweed?
+If yes, you then need to state whether there is a Japanese Knotweed management plan in place and supply a copy."

 “Without a herbicide treatment programme in place, with a 10-year insurance backed guarantee, the majority of mortgage lenders will refuse to lend.
 The value of the property will also be significantly reduced if not given a nil value, until a programme by an accredited specialist is in place.”